ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

 My wife, I tell ya.
 She and I never have sex.
 I said, "Wanna move this to the bed?"
 She goes, "Only if it's your deathbed, you whoring S.O.B."
-Then she slept with my neighbor!
-Anybody?
+Then she shtupped my neighbor!

 Boy, do I get no respect, so I bought myself a gun.
 The salesman, he was funny, made me promise not to kill anyone important.
 I said, "Don't worry pal, just myself!"